Did you know there are three types of climbing vegetables? Learn how to choose the right trellis for your climbing vegetables.

 Climbing vegetables are happiest when allowed to grow the way they naturally desire: vertically.
 But did you know that different vines climb or spread in different ways?
 We’re going to learn exactly what kind of support structure matches the needs of each of your climbing or vining vegetables.

 This article may contain affiliate links.
 Please read my disclosure for more info.

-Growing climbing vegetables vertically allows them to grow the way they naturally desire, so you’re not fighting against them in the garden.
+Growing climbing vegetables vertically works great because you’re not fighting against them in the garden.
 But there are other benefits, too.
 Growing vertically saves space, can produce higher yields, and can reduce susceptibility to many plant diseases.

 Types of Climbing Vegetables

 There are three major types of climbing vegetables.
 Some have tendrils (tendrilers?), some are twiners, and some are scramblers.
 Knowing the difference in their growing tendencies can help you choose the right support structure.

 Cucumbers, squash, peas, pole beans, tomatoes and sweet potatoes are some of the most common vining vegetables.
 I used to assume all trellising structures were created equal, until I noticed that certain climbing vegetables just didn’t seem to take to the structure I was providing for it.

 Let’s look at the three common types of climbing vegetables and what kinds of trellis would best meet their needs.

 Cucumbers, peas, and many squash varieties have tendrils that reach out from the plant’s stem in search of something to grab onto and climb.
 The tendrils can go upwards and sideways.
 Tendrils prefer to grab onto something organic and non-metallic, such as a twine trellis or wood lattice (I like this one).

 I use twine to create a grid-like structure between two posts.
 Grid squares should be less than 4 inches in width/diameter.